oliversiegel/OS_drupal_code_demo/README.md

  * One of these actions is to make visible a form that allows to add a new taxonomy term to the node in question.

  * It should be possible to add multiple taxonomy terms using one search field and submit them all with one press of a button.
- * Also new tags should be added in this procedure.
+ * Also new tags should be created and added in this procedure.

 Similar to adding tags on stack overflow, and similar to what’s being planned for future Drupal releases: